-Disney’s Old Key West Resort was Walt Disney World’s first Disney Vacation Club Resort (and first Deluxe Villa Resort), and was actually known for a few years simply as “Disney’s Vacation Club Resort.”
-Old Key West features the gingerbread architecture and leisurely romance of the Conch Republic in the Florida Keys.
+Still, Old Key West maintains its intimate charm and feels like something from a different era of Walt Disney World.
+The resort features the gingerbread architecture and leisurely romance of the Conch Republic in the Florida Keys.
 The Victorian styling of the resort coupled with cool pastel colors and lush vegetation that has had some time to mature really gives Old Key West a great ambiance.

 Rooms at Old Key West are largest of all Disney Vacation Club resorts.
 For example, the standard studio room is 390 square feet, which is comparable to most standard Deluxe Resort rooms.
 By contrast, a Bay Lake Tower studio is roughly 300 square feet.
 This difference is quite noticeable, as there’s a lot more free space in the Old Key West studio room than most other Disney Vacation Club studios.